5 Perfect Baby Beaches on Big Island, Hawaii

 This is a small beach with shallow and calm waters for little ones to play in.
 It is also great for snorkeling, as we could see colorful fish even in the shallow waters we were in.
 The cabanas and chairs are reserved for resort guests, but there is some shade by the grassy area in the back.
 There is a public restroom and a foot washing station at the beach.

-Parking tip: the public parking lot is a ¾ mile walk (15 min) away on a paved path through a lava field and ancient fish ponds.
-There is very little shade on this path so be warned if you are carrying a toddler and beach gear.
-To get to the parking lot, drive into Mauna Lani Resort and at the roundabout take the second right onto Mauna Lani Drive.
+To get to the parking lot, drive into Mauna Lani Resort.
+At the roundabout take the second right onto Mauna Lani Drive.
 Take the first left onto Pauoa Road where you will find the Kalahuipua’a Historic Park parking lot immediately on your right, which is also the public parking lot for the beach.
 The parking lot has a bathroom.

 Kikaua Point